google/truth/custom_subject_builder.md

 Another case addresses a problem that's less severe but more common: what to do when your library defines multiple `Subject` classes.
-The usual solution is to declare a `SubjectFactory` for each:
+The usual solution is to declare a `Subject.Factory` for each:

 ```java
 import static com.google.common.truth.extension.EmployeeSubject.employees;